ctozzi/docs/docs/docs/developers/development/dialogs/date-picker/index.md

 ## Description

-Allows user to pick a date, time or datetime.
+The Date Picker component allows the user to pick a date, time or datetime.

 ## Properties